 Asbestos, a mineral often used in the past in building materials, presents a risk that mesothelioma cancer could develop in those who are continuously exposed.
 There are six different types of asbestos minerals, and all of them are carcinogenic.
 Asbestos exposure can cause lung cancer, mesothelioma, and asbestosis—a long-term lung disease.
-Although not every person who has been exposed to asbestos will suffer the negative consequences, everyone should be aware of the possible harmful effects of the fibers.
+Although not everyone exposed to asbestos will suffer the negative consequences, everyone should be aware of the possible harmful effects of the fibers.

 Those who suffer from asbestos-related diseases should seek medical care from medical professionals and may also wish to take legal action.
-Those who have been affected by an asbestos-related condition may be eligible for compensation from liable employers, contractors, or others in charge of ensuring people’s safety.
+Those affected by an asbestos-related condition may be eligible for compensation from liable employers, contractors, or others who ensure people’s safety.

 Some jobs present higher risks of exposure to asbestos than others, including: